andre-1337/newprojectjs/README.md

     - Added an update checking function created from scratch to warn users about possible new releases.
         - 1.0.3 - Hotfix
             - Just moved the updater function to the beggining of the code and deleted unnecessary imports.
+        - 1.0.4 - Hotfix
+            - Fixed a typo in the README.md and the updater.js files